 International Day Of Women Judges

-Although women are represented in many judicial systems, particularly in the U.S., they still aren’t represented at the same levels that men are.
-While the percentage of women in judicial systems varies from one country to the next, we’ll use the United States as an example.
+Although women are represented in many judicial systems, particularly in the U.S., they still are not represented at the same levels as men.
+While the percentage of women in judicial systems varies from one country to the next, we will use the United States as an example.

-According to the latest statistics, women only make up about 26% of the sitting circuit judges and about 34.5% of active judges in the U.S Judicial system.
-Yet, women make up 51% of the total population.
+According to the latest statistics, women make up about 26% of the sitting circuit judges and about 34.5% of active judges in the U.S. Judicial system.
+Yet, women constitute 51% of the total population.

 That goes to show just about everyone that women are underrepresented as judges.
-We learned all of this thanks to a holiday called the International Day of Women Judges — a holiday that’s observed every March 10th.
+We learned all of this thanks to a holiday called the International Day of Women Judges — a holiday that is observed every March 10th.

 The History Of International Day Of Women Judges